navahmed/mod3-project-london-dsc/README.md

 3) Feature Engineering and Modelling.

-The CSV files used for this project are saved in the CSV folder.
+The CSV files used for this project are saved in the Data folder.

 A PDF presentation is accompanied in the main folder.